 Kigali Rwanda is not on many people’s bucket lists.
 The only reason we went was as a convenient end point to our Ugandan/Rwandan safari.
 However rather than just being somewhere to rest our heads for 24 hours we found out that there is lots to do with 24 hours in Kigali.
-Here is our guide on what to do in Kigali for 24 hours.
+Here is our guide on to the best things to do in Kigali. .

 Where to stay in Kigali, Rwanda

 When putting together our itinerary, we decided to stay at the infamous Milles des Collines hotel (of Hotel Rwanda fame), now a Kempinski hotel.

 In a way the choice, or lack there of, of suitable hotels led to us staying here is a great symbol of my apprehension of going to Rwanda.
 You see outside of the Rwandan genocide, I knew nothing about the capital city of Rwanda.
 A look in the tourist guides provided little other information about the city and what to do in Kigali away from the information it provided relating to the Rwandan genocide.

 As we arrived late in the evening where it is always to difficult to gauge what a city is really like, I looked towards our next day in the city with some apprehension.

 Best Things to do In Kigali

 Our main stop, as I think is the case with many tourists was the Kigali Genocide Memorial Centre.
 The centre has beautiful grounds that serves as a cemetery for over 250,000 people who died in the Capital during the Genocide.
 The scale of this memorial only serves to emphasis the extent of the atrocity.
 Inside, the centre is given over to explaining how the genocide came to pass, historical context and how the international community did little to prevent or intervene.
 A shameful blemish on reputation on the rest of the international community.